 Our core values are woven into our regular teaching practices in every lesson and in every class period throughout the grade levels.
-Staff name them consistently and strategically teach and review our core values throughout the school year.
+Staff name them consistently and strategically teach and review our core values throughout the school year during SEL time.
+Teachers will draw parallels between the Caring School Communities SEL curriculum and the Core Values.